yassine-laguel/RandomizedProgressiveHedging.jl/docs/src/index.md

 # RPH.jl Documentation

-This module aims to solve multistage stochastic problems by randimized versions of the progressive hedging algorihthm.
+This module aims to solve multistage stochastic problems by randomized versions of the progressive hedging algorithm.

 ## Contents
 ```@contents